fyne-io/developer.fyne.io/tour/introduction/hello.md

 Welcome to a tour of the [Fyne GUI Toolkit](https://fyne.io/).

-The tour is divded into lists of areas that you can access through the menu items at the top, right menu of this page.
+The tour is divided into lists of areas that you can access through the menu items at the top, right menu of this page.

 Throughout this tour you will find a series of descriptions of Fyne features and examples code associated with the content.

-You can navigate though the pages of this tour using the navigation arrows at the bottom of each page.
+You can navigate through the pages of this tour using the navigation arrows at the bottom of each page.

 When you are ready to get started click on the [right arrow](/introduction/golang) below.